 If you study, child psychology concentration is the main ingredient behind every successful project.
-Whether it’s professional life or academics if one ain’t getting the desired results, then he isn’t concentrating.
-But being able to concentrate is far from being easy— it’s a quality that comes with a lot of practice and trials, something that we perhaps don’t have a problem getting.
+Whether it’s professional life or academics, if one isn’t getting the desired results, then he isn’t concentrating.
+But being able to concentrate is far from being easy—it’s a quality that comes with a lot of practice and trial, something that we perhaps don’t have a problem getting.

 As grown-ups, it is easy for each one of us to experiment with different techniques to improve our concentration levels, but it becomes challenging for a child to focus on a task for more than a few minutes.